Child Ballads: Bibliographic history

+Corrected edition of The English and Scottish Popular Ballads, five volumes (Northfield, Minnesota: Loomis House Press, 2002-2011).
+Not counting reissues of the 1882-98 publication, this is its second edition.
+It incorporates, where they apply, the additional lyrics, additional commentary, corrections and music scores that Child included in appendixes in his subsequent volumes.
+It includes music scores (from sources that Child cited) for many ballads for which the 1882-1898 edition did not include one.

 Subjects of the ballads

 Child Ballads are generally heavier and darker than is usual for ballads.
 Some of the topics and other features characteristic enough of Child Ballads to be considered Child Ballad motifs are these: romance, enchantment, devotion, determination, obsession, jealousy, forbidden love, insanity, hallucination, uncertainty of one's sanity, the ease with which the truth can be suppressed temporarily, supernatural experiences, supernatural deeds, half-human creatures, teenagers, family strife, the boldness of outlaws, abuse of authority, betting, lust, death, karma, punishment, sin, morality, vanity, folly, dignity, nobility, honor, loyalty, dishonor, riddles, historical events, omens, fate, trust, shock, deception, disguise, treachery, disappointment, revenge, violence, murder, cruelty, combat, courage, escape, exile, rescue, forgiveness, being tested, human weaknesses, and folk heroes.

 On one extreme, some Child Ballads recount identifiable historical people, in known events, embellished for dramatic effect.
 On the other, some differ from fairy tales solely by their being songs and in verse; some have been recast in prose form as fairy tales.
 A large part of the collection is about Robin Hood; some are about King Arthur.
 A few of the ballads are rather bawdy.